Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 -

-Codehooks is an agent-native backend platform that excels in rapid development, integration, and automation with predictable, all-inclusive pricing:
+Codehooks is the complete backend for webhooks that excels in rapid development, integration, and automation with predictable, all-inclusive pricing:

-- Unlimited compute included — flat-rate pricing that doesn't penalize agent iteration
+- Unlimited compute included — flat-rate pricing that doesn't penalize iteration

 coho prompt,coho doctor, Claude Code plugin, MCP server